pepkit/pepspec/docs/specification.md

   - path/to/parent_project_config.yaml
 ```

+Imports can be used to record and manage complex analysis relationships among analysis components.
+In a sense, imports are the opposite of amendments, because they allow combining multiple PEP files into one.
+When used in combination with amendments, they make it possible to orchestrate very powerful analysis.
+For more information, see [How to integrate imports and amendments](howto_integrate.md).

 ## Sample table specification

 The `sample_table` is a `.csv` file containing information about all samples (or pieces of data) in a project. **One row corresponds to one sample**.
 A sample table may contain any number of columns with any column names.
-Each columns corresponds to an attribute of a sample.
+Each column corresponds to an attribute of a sample.
 For this reason, we sometimes use the word `column` and `attribute` interchangeably.

 The only requirement for the column names is that the table **MUST** include a column named `sample_name`, which should specify a **unique** string identifying each sample.
 This should be a string without whitespace (space, tabs, etc...).
 Any additional columns become attributes of your sample and will be part of the project's metadata for the samples.